 The county of Essex where I grew up has some choice odonata specialities, two of which prior to yesterday I had recorded just once each.
 These are Blue-eyed (or Southern Migrant) Hawker dragonfly and Scarce Emerald damselfly that occur in marshlands along the northern shore of the Thames estuary.
 When both were reported last weekend from a particular drainage dyke on West Canvey Marsh this was an opportunity to experience them properly.
-I had seen just one deformed individual of the first-named previously (see here), while the latter was a matter of removing all doubt.
+I had seen just one deformed individual of the first-named before (see here), while the latter was a matter of removing all doubt.

 This is the fourth season since Blue-eyed Hawker arrived in England around here.
 When news got out from Wat Tyler Country Park on the southern outskirts of Basildon in 2014, the odo equivalent of a mass twitch ensued.
 Prior to then there had been just three national records.
 In mainland Europe the species is present permanently only around the Mediterranean, but there can be influxes further north in hot summers.
 It’s range in Essex has expanded somewhat since 2014, thankfully since a country park in the school summer holiday is not an ideal environment for serious observation.

 I parked at South Benfleet railway station and walked out across Benfleet Creek, arriving on site just before midday.
 Opposite a local authority recycling facility a public footpath gives access to a stretch of sea wall (TQ779852) to the southern side of which lies the ditch in question.
 It didn’t take long to encounter a first Blue-eyed Hawker (pictured below): a medium sized, bright blue hawker with even more vivid blue eyes.
 Even by dragonfly standards these are seriously beautiful creatures, if a little prone to grassy poses.